e3kef/ef-keyboard-footprints/README.md

 ⚠️ As of March 30, 2026, this project has not been fully tested or verified.
 Use it at your own discretion and risk.
+⚠️ 2026.04.15 D_SOD123 footprint contains a known issue and should not be used.